Albertzue/learning_notes/aws/SAA/practice01.md

 b a
 a
 d
-d ! here
+d !
 a !
 a
 b !
 a !
-c !
+c ! b
-d !
+d ! a
-ad
+ad ae
 d
 b
 d
 a
 ad
-ae
+ae ce
-a !
+a ! b
 ae !
 b !
 c
 a
 c
 b
-d !
+d ! c
 ab
 c
 c !